jawadfakiha/J37-Hash-Algorithm/README.md

 The main goal of this project is to provide a clear demonstration of how hash algorithms work and to highlight the concept of one-way algorithms.
 The code is intentionally simplified and lacks the necessary security measures and complexity required for real-world hash algorithms.

-Also that code simulates the way that databases safley store and authenticate passwords when the user enter by simulating a simple Register and Sign-in Panel and apply the J37 Hash Algorithm to it
+Also that code simulates the way that databases safely store and authenticate passwords when the user enter by simulating a simple Register and Sign-in Panel and apply the J37 Hash Algorithm to it

 Use this repository as a learning resource and starting point for understanding the principles of hash algorithms